colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 Four-in-a-row is a two-player game played on a 6 (rows) x 7 (columns) rack board, where the objective is to be the first player to form a vertical, horizontal or vertical line with four of your own tokens.

-The player who meets the objective will win.
+The player who meets the objective first, wins.
 If the board is completely filled and there is no winner, the game ends in a draw.

 Each token a player puts down falls down the lowest available space within a column.